 The Journey - Motivated by Colour

 Niki graduated from the University of Aberdeen in 1987 with a Master of Arts degree and went on to work in the design industry specifying contemporary furniture, lighting and artworks for public and private projects around Scotland.

-I became increasingly interested in the use of colour as a powerful design tool and created a new interiors colour palette for a paint company's interiors range.
+She became increasingly interested in the use of colour as a powerful design tool and created a new interiors colour palette for a paint company's interiors range.
 This was awarded a Living etc Loves logo in 2010.
-I was also writing about colour theory and was invited to speak about colour harmony at Grand Designs Live at London’s ExCeL.
+She also writes about colour theory and has spoken about colour harmony at Grand Designs Live at London’s ExCeL.

-While working in colour design, I visited Bute Fabrics, a highly respected textile mill on the Scottish island of Bute.
-As soon as I saw the quality and skills the British textiles mills could offer, I knew I was going to move into textiles.
+While working in colour design, she visited Bute Fabrics, a highly respected textile mill on the Scottish island of Bute.
+Seeing the quality and skills the British textiles mills could offer, she moved into textiles.

-It was at this point, that I met Solii Brodie, owner of BeFabBeCreative, a fabric printing company, based in Edinburgh.
-She actively encouraged me to print my surface patterns onto local linens and silks.
-I was hooked.
-She introduced me to Kalopsia Collective, a micro manufacturing facility also in Edinburgh which helped me prototype the necktie collection allowing me the confidence to then have them manufactured by one of Britain's oldest tie makers.
+It was at this point, Niki met Solii Brodie, owner of BeFabBeCreative, a fabric printing company, based in Edinburgh.
+She actively encouraged her to print her surface patterns onto local linens and silks.
+She introduced Niki to Kalopsia Collective, a micro manufacturing facility also in Edinburgh which helped prototype the necktie collection giving the confidence to then have the prints manufactured by one of Britain's oldest tie makers.

-I am extremely grateful to the many people and organisations who have helped me grow.
+Niki is extremely grateful to the many people and organisations who have helped the brand grow.

-I use my company name, unifiedspace Ltd, for interiors projects and my own name, niki fulton, for my brand of neckware accessories.
+The company name, unifiedspace Ltd, is used for interiors projects and her own name, niki fulton, for the range of neckware.